Veľký Šariš

 Veľký Šariš is a small town near Prešov in eastern Slovakia.
 The town is known as the site of the largest brewery in Slovakia – Šariš Brewery.

 Etymology

 The etymology of the name is uncertain.
 Hungarian historians and linguists prefer the theory that it is derived from the Hungarian word sár or sáros (muddy).
 Slovak historians and linguists assume that the name comes from pre-Hungarian period and is of Slavic or even older origin.

 Geography

-Veľký Šariš lies at an altitude of 269 m above sea level and covers an area of 25.73 km2.
 It is located on the Torysa river, 6 km north-north-west from Prešov.
 There are ruins of Šariš Castle above the city, which were reconstructed in recent years and serve as place for various cultural events, such as music festivals or film festivals.

 History

 The area has been inhabited since prehistoric times.
 A Slavic settlement on the castle foot hill is dated to the 9th–10th century, other settlements were unearthed in the area of the town (9th–10th century, 10th–11th century, later abandoned settlement dated to the 12th–13th century) and at the location Dzikov potok (8th–9th century).
 The first written mention of Veľký Šariš dates back to 1217 (Sarus) The town was a royal town then a landlord town (since 1465).